 The greatest concentration of carotenoids in an avocado is located in the dark green flesh that lies just beneath the skin.
 Once the avocado is cut in half, try peeling the skin off to obtain the most of this dark green layer.

 Avocados only freeze well if they are mashed.
 Add one teaspoon lime or lemon juice per avocado and mix well.
-Use a freeze-weight zip lock bag and fill the bag with mashed avocado.
+Use a freezer-weight ziplock bag and fill the bag with mashed avocado.
 Remove the air from the bag, then zip closed and freeze.

 Instead of spreading mayo or cream cheese on your sandwich or hamburger, use mashed avocado or avocado slices instead.
 Spicy Avocado Spread also makes a delicious sandwich or a flavorful addition to grilled chicken or fish.
 Add chunks of avocado with some freshly grated Romano cheese to a green salad.
 This decreases the need for as much salad dressing (light balsamic vinaigrette goes well with avocado) while enhancing the salad’s taste and nutrition.
 Diced avocados are wonderful additions to tortilla soup, black bean soup, or pesole soup; add them just prior to serving.
 Don’t forget to add avocados to tacos and burritos as well as Mexican green salads.
 Try this Avocado Black Bean Roasted Corn Salad for an easy, healthy, and delicious dish to bring to parties and cook-outs.
 Avocados are great in smoothies and as a fat substitute in many desserts.
 Frozen Lime Pie is good as well as my Chocolate Mint Pie.
 The possibilities are endless.